TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

       order of the numbers, not in the order they get defined in the TypoScript definition.

-      It is considered best practise to leave space between the numbers such that it will be possible to place objects before and after other objects in the future.
+      It is considered best practice to leave space between the numbers such that it will be possible to place objects before and after other objects in the future.
 Therefore you will often see that people use the number 10 and no number 1 is found.